French law on secularity and conspicuous religious symbols in schools: Enforcement

 The law came into effect on 2 September 2004, with the new school year.
 In September 2005, the Ministry of Education reported that only 12 students showed up with distinctive religious signs in the first week of classes, compared to 639 in the preceding year.
 A number of students have elected to take state-provided distance-learning classes from CNED.
 There was one case of a Sikh student in the académie of Créteil, who refused to remove his turban.

-The decision caused an outcry from many Muslims across the world, calling it a violation of freedom of practicing their religion.
+The decision caused an outcry from many Muslims across the world and their allies, calling it a violation of freedom of practicing their religion.
 In addition to protests of a few thousand people in Paris, there were protests of up to a few hundred people in other countries, especially in the Muslim world.

-As a consequence of the law, the years following the ban has seen an increasing number of Islamic secondary schools being established, some Muslim female students chose to study at home, and others left France with their families.
+As a consequence of the law, the years following the ban has seen an increasing number of independent Islamic secondary schools being established, some Muslim female students chose to study at home, and others left France with their families.

 Interpretation

 The French law was made deliberately vague, so that if a girl wore a bandanna scarf, and the school decided it was a fashion statement, then it would be legal, but if the school decided it was a religious symbol, then it would be illegal.

-In some schools, the ban was also applied to long skirts and headbands, or anything else that the school thought suggested expression of a religious identity.
-There are intentionally no specific rules, sometimes resulting in arbitrary interpretations by individual school employees.
-According to Luc Ferry, the Minister of National Education when the law was passed, the schools were empowered to prohibit anything, even hairstyles or wearing clothing of a color that the school decided had a religious meaning.
+In some schools, the ban was also applied to long skirts and headbands, or anything else that the school assumed suggested expression of a religious identity.
+There are intentionally no specific rules, sometimes resulting in arbitrary interpretations by individual school employees, and inconsistent application.
+According to Luc Ferry, the Minister of National Education when the law was passed, the schools were empowered to prohibit anything they wished to, even hairstyles or wearing clothing of a color that the school decided had a "religious meaning", even if in actuality, they do not.
 Between January 2014 and April 2015, the Collective Against Islamophobia in France documented 130 cases of schools across France objecting to girls' clothing, mostly involving longer skirts, but also cases involving headbands that school officials said were too wide, or sweaters.

-In April 2015, a 15-year-old schoolgirl in northeastern France was sent home for wearing a plain black maxi skirt, a white shirt, and a pale pink sweater to school, with no head scarf.
+In April 2015, a 15-year-old schoolgirl in northeastern France was sent home for wearing a plain black maxi skirt, a white shirt, and a pale pink sweater to school, with no head scarf, or anything else to indicate her faith or lack thereof.
 The school deemed wearing a long skirt to be a "provocation" and an "ostentatious sign" of her religion, especially since several other girls had worn maxi skirts recently, and sent her home to change clothes.
 This incident caused worldwide controversy and infuriated many of the country's Muslims, who saw the school system's punishment of the girl as racially and religiously discriminatory.